Israel recalls negotiators after reaching ‘dead end’ in Qatar talks | KRDO

 Israel had agreed to extend the truce daily for every 10 hostages Hamas released.
 It released three Palestinian prisoners in exchange for every hostage.

-CNN’s Simon Cullen, Sam Fossum and Joshua Berlinger contributed to this report
+CNN’s Simon Cullen, Sam Fossum, Ibrahim Dahman and Catherine Nicholls contributed to this report

 The-CNN-Wire